California Penal Code Section 496 – Receiving Stolen Property

 Our Los Angeles theft crime lawyers can use a wide range of legal defense strategies on your behalf against charges of receiving stolen property in violation of California Penal Code Section 496(a).
 Every case is unique and will first require a close examination of the facts and circumstances of your case.
 However, the most common defenses include the following:

-You did not know the property was stolen – As stated above in the elements of the crime, one of the most critical factors that must be proven by the prosecutor includes that you knew the property was actually stolen.
+You did not know the property was stolen—As stated above in the elements of the crime, one of the most critical factors that the prosecutor must prove is that you knew the property was actually stolen.

 Perhaps our lawyers can cast some reasonable doubt or convince the prosecutor they will have difficulty proving you knew the property was stolen.
 The burden of proof in on the prosecutor, and we might be able to show it was reasonable you simply didn't know it was stolen property.

-Accident defense – In some cases, we might be able to make an argument you didn't know you were in possession of stolen property.
+Accident defense: In some cases, we might be able to argue that you didn't know you were in possession of stolen property.

 Contact our Criminal Defense Law Firm for Help